 To upload a video via API it is necessary to provide the access credentials to the authorization server, in this case the internal storage service, which in response provides the codes to be able to upload.
 Operation can be summarized in the following steps

-2. The server in response will provide an access token [obviously the authorization key must be valid]
+[obviously the authorization key must be valid] access token

 The authorization key can be found on the Profile page of your Meride account.
 The first time you need this code you will find a code generation button on this page and activating it will generate a new code that will be immediately displayed on the screen and will remain visible on the page even during successive access.